Fenix LD30 Flashlight Review

 The LD30 runs on a single 18650 cell.
 Fenix included the cell below, a 3500mAh micro-USB charging 18650.

-High at 850 lumens is extremely well regulated, and runs for almost 2 hours.
-That’s great performance, and something many users often look for.
+High at 850 lumens is extremely well regulated and runs for almost 2 hours.
+That’s a great performance, and something many users often look for.